archaic10/turn-off-ec2/README.md

 # Turn off EC2
- This action turn off an existing EC2 instance to AWS.
+ This action turn off an EC2 instance to AWS.

 ### example
 ```yml